 During this consultation, the various results will be reviewed.
 The doctor will indicate where there are possible disturbances in fertility and whether these can be rectified.
 Your fertility doctor may also propose further tests to get a better idea of the disturbance to fertility.
 The doctor will also estimate the couple’s chances of pregnancy without any medical intervention.
 He will also present the possible treatment options and what these can offer the couple in terms of their chance of pregnancy.
 The aim is to jointly reach a decision on possible treatment.

 This can be:

 Wait-and-see policy: e.g. for a young couple with no serious disturbances in fertility and a recent desire to have a child

 Surgical treatment: e.g. if the tests reveal an abnormality that is eligible for surgical correction.
 This can be done through you own gynaecologist or by a specialised fertility surgeon if needed.

 your fertility doctor will clearly explain what the problem is and what you can expect from the treatment.
 He will refer you to the fertility midwife for an intake discussion.
 The details of the procedure are discussed here.

 Everyone has to get used to it when it becomes clear that getting pregnant is not a given.
 You feel unsure, and the self-worth of manhood/womanhood is dented.
 Not everyone is readily able to talk about this to their partner, family and/or friends.
 You feel isolated.
 This often puts pressure on the relationship.
 Sexuality can also suffer.

-Dr. A. Botson is a doctor and sexologist, and offers support to couples who need it.
+Dr. A. Botson is a doctor and sexologist, and offers support to couples with more severe stress or psychiatric disorders.
 She is affiliated to the Sint-Jan clinic and offers consultations at the Terranova site.
 Tel. no. for appointments: 02- 221 99 81.